-Craniopharyngiomas are rare brain tumors.
-They usually develop near the pituitary gland and hypothalamus.
+Craniopharyngiomas are rare brain tumors that usually develop near the pituitary gland and hypothalamus.
 Craniopharyngiomas grow slowly and rarely spread to other parts of the brain.

 Treatments for craniopharyngioma include surgery, radiation therapy, or both.
 Surgery may: